Teachers follow these steps to assign subskills for students to work on in Accelerated Math Instructional Practice.

 If you started choosing assignments for this group before, and you didn't finish, after you select the students, you will see a message like the one below.
 Choose whether to continue working on the plan you started (with the skills you previously selected) or to start over.

 If you need to create new groups, select Manage Groups in the top right corner of the Select Skills to Practice page.
 (This button is not available if you have already chosen to plan for more than one class.)
 For more information, see Groups in Accelerated Math Instructional Practice.

-- Select the last drop-down list to choose the time period that you want to assign work for.
+- Next, use the last link to select the timeframe that you want to assign work for.
 You can choose one of the week-long time periods in the drop-down list, or you can choose custom dates.

 It is helpful to schedule assignments just one week ahead so that you can make adjustments as needed based on how students do on the work.